Home/Mosquito Surveillance

 Mosquito Surveillance

 West Nile Virus, a mosquito borne disease, was first identified in Clark County in 2004.
-In response to this public health threat, the Southern Nevada Health District developed a Vector Surveillance program to survey mosquito populations for diseases including West Nile Virus (WNV), Western Equine Encephalitis (WEE), and Saint Louis Encephalitis (SLE).
+In response to this public health threat, the Southern Nevada Health District developed a Mosquito Surveillance program to monitor mosquito populations for diseases including West Nile Virus (WNV)Western Equine Encephalitis (WEE), and Saint Louis Encephalitis (SLE).
+Each year, SNHD staff set thousands of mosquito traps to accomplish this goal.

-The Health District is the only entity in Clark County capable of monitoring mosquito populations across the six distinct jurisdictions within the county, including City of Las Vegas, unincorporated Clark County, City of Henderson, City of North Las Vegas, City of Mesquite and the City of Boulder City.
+The Southern Nevada Health District is the only entity in Clark County capable of monitoring mosquito populations across the six distinct jurisdictions within the county, including City of Las Vegas, unincorporated Clark County, City of Henderson, City of North Las Vegas, City of Mesquite and the City of Boulder City.
 If you are experiencing mosquito activity at your home, please contact our office at (702) 759-1633.

 Loading ...